dustinpfister/blog_posts/_posts/threejs-examples-house-two.md

 ### 1.2 - Video example

 For a video example I just want to move the camera around, and maybe also add an additional mesh that will just work as some grass to place this down onto.
+This is then a start point for the final video1 project for this post that should be up at the top of the post.
+When I make my videos for blog posts like this I start out with something like this but then add additional code that makes use of my many other threejs project examples that I have made thus far.

 ```js
 // ---------- ----------